jetbundle/jetbundle.github.io/_dropdown/about.md

 ---
 title: About
 url: /principal/
-priority: 6
+priority: 4
 ---

-# Principal
+# About

-This site is a **subject-centered technical resource**, not a personal blog.
+Principal information and site purpose.